WilsonPercival/WilsonPercival/Auto-completion bug/auto_completion_bug_eng.md

 ## Steps to reproduce

-1. Создайте новый проект.
+1. Open the project.
-2. Добавьте спрайт.
+2. Add a sprite.
-3. Создайте условие, где можно написать выражение.
+3. Create a condition, where you can write an expression.
-4. Напишите "Sprite(0).".
+4. Write "Sprite(0).".

 ## Observed result

-Auto-completion не показывает выражения, доступны этому объекту.
+Auto-completion doesn't show expressions available for this object.

 ![bug](https://user-images.githubusercontent.com/91274932/148196966-ec14e55a-5a83-4222-93be-2628503a0acd.gif)

 ## Expected result

-Auto-completion работает корректно.
+Auto-completion works correctly.

 ## More details

-Без указания индекса экземпляра это работает нормально.
+Without specifying an index of an instance, everything works fine.

 ![bug2](https://user-images.githubusercontent.com/91274932/148197076-56ab678e-bbb9-4489-a7e7-4c8fd29f0c4f.gif)